hfp/libxs/documentation/libxs_predict.md

   const char* outputs[], int noutputs);
 ```

-Load delimited text and push entries. delims=NULL auto-detects
+Load delimited text and push entries.
+Setting delims to NULL
-the separator.
+auto-detects the separator.
 Each column identifier is matched
-case-insensitively against the header line; if no match,
+case-insensitively against the header line; if no match, it
-it is parsed as a numeric index (0-based).
-Rows with
+is parsed as a numeric index (0-based).
+Rows with non-numeric
-non-numeric values at selected columns are skipped.
-Returns
+values at selected columns are skipped.
+Returns the number of
-the number of entries pushed, or -1 on I/O error.
+entries pushed, or -1 on I/O error.

 ## Structures